uploadcare/uploadcare-ruby/README.md

   - **start_time** - defines the starting point of a fragment to cut based on your input file timeline.
   - **length** - defines the duration of that fragment.
 - **thumbs**:
-  - **thumbs_n** - quantity of thumbnails for your video - non-zero integer ranging from 1 to 50; defaults to 1.
+  - **N** - quantity of thumbnails for your video - non-zero integer ranging from 1 to 50; defaults to 1.
-  - **number** - zero-based index of a particular thumbnail in a created set, ranging from 1 to (thumbs_n - 1).
+  - **number** - zero-based index of a particular thumbnail in a created set, ranging from 1 to (N - 1).
 - **store** - a flag indicating if Uploadcare should store your transformed outputs.

 ```ruby